alpaka-group/llama/docs/pages/virtualdatum.rst

     auto [color, a] = datum; // color is another VirtualDatum, a is a char&, 1 call to mapping function auto [r, g, b] = color; // r, g, b are float&, 3 calls to mapping function

-Contrary to destructuring a tuple generated by calling :cpp:`asTuple()` or :cpp:`asFlatTuple`, the mapping function is not invoked for other instances of :cpp:`VirtualDatum` created during the destructuring.
+Contrary to destructuring a tuple generated by calling :cpp:`asTuple()` or :cpp:`asFlatTuple()`, the mapping function is not invoked for other instances of :cpp:`llama::VirtualDatum` created during the destructuring.
 The mapping function is just invoked to form references for terminal accesses.